 I have very few regrets and sadly, as I reflect back on both of my lives, they all pertain to you, my love.
 I am truly sorry that I have caused you immense pain and suffering, that is why I needed to close our bond; you did not and do not need to feel my guilt-that is mine and mine alone to carry.
 I am sorry that the future we talked about having is now beyond us.
-I know that I am solely responsible for shattering everything that you hold scared, I can only pray for the day that you can fully forgive me.
+I know that I am solely responsible for shattering everything that you hold sacred, I can only pray for the day that you can fully forgive me.

 The biggest regret that lays heavily on me is that I will never make our most impossible dream come true.
 I have never wanted anything more than to have had the chance to make you a Mother.
 Please know with all of your heart that I tried my very best to make this possible for us both.
 I longed for the day to come when I would return home and tell you that I had succeeded; the blessing to see you grow heavy with our child inside of you still brings a sense of warmth and happiness that I know I don’t deserve-and yet still crave.

 Believe in yourself and your inner strength, and have faith that one day all of your hopes will come true, for you are truly deserving of such happiness.
 I know that one day a being will come along that is worthy of you and he will protect your heart as if it were his own.